2018 Houston Astros season: March—April

 Justin Verlander was the Opening Day starting pitcher for Houston at Globe Life Park in Arlington, versus Cole Hamels of the Texas Rangers.
 It was Verlander's tenth career Opening Day start and first with Houston, as all nine previous had come as a member of the Detroit Tigers.
 George Springer led the game off with a home run, becoming the first MLB player to lead off with a home run in consecutive Opening Days.
-He had homered off Felix Hernandez of the Seattle Mariners in the first inning of Opening Day 2017 at Minute Maid Park.
+He had homered off Felix Hernandez of the Seattle Mariners in the first inning of Opening Day 2017 at Minute Maid Park; the blast was the 100th home run of Springer's career.
 Verlander pitched six shutout innings and struck out five.
 The Astros won by a final score of 4–1.
+This victory was the sixth in catenation on Opening Day for Houston, topping the club record of five from 1972 to 1977.
+This winning streak extended to ten through 2022, also tying an all-time Major League record established by the Boston Beaneaters, from 1887 to 1896.